robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ![(ref:nobs)](../graphics/figure-nobs.png)

 (ref:winpos) varying scale in time window position.
-For each time windown position (of a sequence from 1 to 48), the time window used to define seasons was shifted and multilayer networks were constructed for each landcover class (open, forest and lichen) across two seasons (winter and summer) and four network metrics calculated.
+For each time window position (of a sequence from 1 to 48), the time window used to define seasons was shifted and multilayer networks were constructed for each landcover class (open, forest and lichen) across two seasons (winter and summer) and four network metrics calculated.
 A) Similarity of landcover network layers between seasons (e.g.: open summer compared to open winter) showed increasing similarity consistent across landcover layers with increasing window length.
 B) Mean connective redundancy across individuals increased between window position 12 through 48 due to increased connectivity in the summer network layers.
 C) Mean layer relevance decreased for winter layers and increased for summer layers, showing greater connectivity in summer layers at later window positions.
 D) Mean graph strength across individuals increased in summer network